What graduate programs does UC Irvine have?

 The Application Progress Review (APR) system is the best way to check on test scores and Letters of Recommendation submitted online.
 There are two ways to check on receipt of paper Letters of Recommendation and transcripts, depending on the program.
-If you are applying to a program in the School of Information and Computer Science, Engineering, Social Sciences or the Master’s in Public Health, you should use GATS (Graduate Application Tracking System).
+If you are applying to a program in the School of Information and Computer Science, Engineering, Social Sciences or the Master’s in Public Health or another program that uses GATS (Graduate Application Tracking System) you will receive login information so that you can check on the status of your application in GATS.
 Applicants to all other programs should e-mail program staff directly.
 Please allow at least 30 days after you submit your application before contacting the university and only do so if absolutely necessary.
 This will allow staff to focus on processing application decisions during the busy admissions season.
 You will receive a letter or e-mail directly from your program after a decision is made.

 When can I expect to hear a decision on my application?

 Each program has its own schedule for making admissions decisions.
 A general deadline for admission offers is April 15.
 Your patience is requested and greatly appreciated, as we know that waiting to hear a decision can be stressful.